lawrenceevalyn/MASTERS-ESSAY/ESSAY/presentation.md

 also Radcliffean (fig. 99).
 Gothic types which are likely to include Radcliffean novels are sentimental, naturalized or explained, and high Gothic, in that order.

-moral sentiment, and its connection to the emotional experience of the reader, was the throughline which connected the Gothic deeply to its non-Gothic literary context, and to the broader intellectual debates of the end of the Enlightenment.

 ## The Sentimental Novel

-sentimental novel > novel of sensibility > sensational novel

-“The sources of Gothic romance… are to be sought in the popular variant of the fiction of sensibility evolved by the Abbé Prévost and elaborated later on by Baculard d’Arnaud.
-The exciting adventures, the violent emotions, the gloomy scenes, forests, and antres, castles, dungeons, and graveyards, in the abbé’s novels and the plays and stories of Baculard, were to be the distinctive features of Gothic romance throughout its course.
-It was all a derivative of the cult of emotion.”
-(Baker 175)
-“Some novelists sought only to conjure up a witching atmosphere of awe and vague apprehension; others employed the most violent shocks of physical anguish and fear.
-They all dabbled in the supernatural, either playing upon or playing with feelings of superstition; and, later on, those who had become acquainted with German folk-lore and its ghosts and elves and goblins found their account in satiating the greediest appetites for crime, diabolism, and nameless horrors.”
-(Baker 176)
+If there is a female Gothic, then, it has its roots in sentimental fiction.
+In turning to the sentimental novel, I return to a version of the history of the Gothic prevalent in the 1950s and 60s, in which the Gothic does not grow out of a German tradition, but out of the French, as part of a process of intensification from the sentimental novel to the novel of sensibility to the sensational and Gothic novels.
+This body of criticism, exemplified by Ernest Baker and JMS Thompkins, has fallen out of the critical conversation somewhat justifiably for the fundamental realist teleology which defines their approaches.
+However, we can reject their assumption that the goal of the novel is to become realist, without rejecting their argument that the development from sentiment to Gothic was a matter of intensification, rather than of change in type.

+This allows a new way of understanding the genre itself, in which moral sentiment, and its connection to the emotional experience of the reader, was the throughline which connected the Gothic deeply to its non-Gothic literary context, and to the broader intellectual debates of the end of the Enlightenment.

 ## Conclusion